rickydonald/mikasa-lite/README.md

 # Mikasa Lite

-An Anime Tracker for Anime Nerds.
+An Anime Tracker for Otakus.
 This is a release page, The app is invite only!